dvillaj/pandas-code-snippets/README.md

 Each Code Snippet contains a working example of a Pandas funcionality:

-- Base knowledge of pandas (`Base` tag)
+- Base knowledge of NumPy & Pandas (`Base` tag)
+    - Accessing to NumPy Arrays
+    - Accessing to Series
-    - Applying a lambda function to two columns in a Dataframe
+    - Column Selection on a Dataframe
-    - Checking Missing or Null Values in a Serie
-    - Columns of a Dataframe
+    - Convert a Serie into a Dataframe
+    - Creating NumPy Arrays
     - Creating a Dataframe
+    - Creating a Serie
+    - Dataframe  Rows Selection
+    - Dataframe Rows Selection
+    - Empty or Null Values on a Serie
+    - Filtering NumPy Arrays
+    - Filtering Series
-    - Operations with two Series
+    - Manipulating Strings on Series
-    - Selecting a cell from a Dataframe
+    - Multi Column Selection on a Dataframe
-    - Selecting a single column of a Dataframe
+    - Operating with Columns in a Dataframe
+    - Operating with Series
+    - Reshaping a NumPy Array
     - Shape of a Dataframe
+    - Single Row Selection by position
     - Statistical methods
-    - String Operations on Series
     - Transforming Series
+    - Values and Index of a Serie
-    - Transposing a Dataframe
+    - Values, Columns and Index of a Dataframe

 - Read and Writing data (`Read & Write` tag)
     - Generating Synthetic data